christiskatsouris/Computational-Econometrics-R/README.md

 ```

+## Task 2

+Consider the GMM estimation for the following econometric specification.

 ## References

 - Andrews, D. W., & Lu, B. (2001).
 Consistent model and moment selection procedures for GMM estimation with application to dynamic panel data models.
 Journal of econometrics, 101(1), 123-164.